 Tag: finding oneself

-When I began to listen to this intunement, I noticed a Quiet come over me, as I listened to Kevin’s voice.
+When I began to listen to My Wholebody has a Consciousness all it’s own, I noticed a quiet come over me, as I listened to Kevin’s voice.
 A field opened up.
 He reminded me, as listener, to “be present to myself.”
 Then Kevin said something about “plugging in to something bigger than us.”
 I liked hearing that.
 I experienced a sense of possibilities coming in many different ways through the spacious satellite-dish that is my WholeBody.

 It occurred to me: What really happens is beyond these words—the words that he was using.
 It feels important to me to underline that.
 Each of Kevin’s intunements brings a deeper knowing in me.
 I might even express it this way: They bring me in-tune with myself.